-At this point, you know why you need landing pages as a part of your digital marketing, but now it’s time to get to the nitty-gritty to learn how to create a landing page.
+You know why you need squeeze pages and sales pages, but now it’s time to get to the nitty-gritty and learn how to build a high-performing landing page.

 Creating a landing page can be surprisingly simple—when you start with a clear process.
 Like any project, the more thought you put into it before you begin, the better the result you’ll wind up with.

 Here are five easy steps that will make you the ultimate landing page builder and marketer in no time.